dereuromark/cakephp-translate/docs/README.md

 or you would need to import from a different source that pre-translated.

 So if you want to workaround this, you could set up a staging server, that serves as main translation base.
-Here you extract, translate and export into a translation online storage.
+Here you extract, translate and export into a (free) translation online storage, or translation tool like [weblate](https://docs.weblate.org/en/latest/about.html).
 The live server would then pull those new translations right on deployment.

 ## Configuration